hauke96/simple-task-manager/client/README.md

 **Beware:** This may take some time (up to several minutes), depending on your machine.

+# Code conventions

+See the [development README](../doc/development/README.md) for details.

 # Configuration

 Currently the client has a very simple dev- and prod-configuration in `client/src/environments`.